Dumi7417/FinalBook-Tracker/README.md

 Book Tracker is a RESTful API that allows users to register, log in, and manage their book collection.
 Users can add books, update book details, delete books, and retrieve their book lists.
 The project implements authentication using JWT and enforces Role-Based Access Control (RBAC) to differentiate between regular users and admins.

+Additionally, the project includes an interactive HTML page where users can make API requests directly through a user-friendly interface.

 ## Technologies Used

 - Node.js